-Can a Home Inspector Be Sued For An Error?
+Can a Home Inspector Be Sued For a Mistake?

 Similar Questions About Mistakes By Professionals Include:

-- What Happens If a Dentist Made An Error or Omission?
+- What Happens If a Veterinarian Made An Error or Omission?

 Professional consultants and advisors, such as lawyers, doctors, accountants, among many others, are imperfect just the same as everybody; however, when a professional makes a mistake, the error or omission may result in death or injury, damage to property, serious financial impact, or sometimes even a combination of these consequences.
 Of course, the type of professional can vary and thus the harm that results from a mistake also varies depending on the type of professional involved; a mistake by a doctor may cause death or injury; a mistake by an engineer may cause a bridge to collapse involving property damage as well as death and injury, and a mistake by an accountant could cause tax reassessments resulting in retroactive interest due among other monetary losses.